shtse8/FireSchema/memory-bank/progress.md

 **Current Status:** Runtime refactoring is complete.
 Build system refined.
-Unit tests for runtime packages are passing. **Generator snapshot testing for TypeScript and Dart output are implemented and passing.** Integration testing blocker is resolved by shifting strategy.
+Unit tests for runtime packages are passing. **Generator snapshot testing for TypeScript and Dart output is implemented, passing, and the snapshots have been reviewed and confirmed correct.** Integration testing blocker is resolved by shifting strategy.

 **Known Issues:**